 Bio and Research Interests

-Dr. Zanni is an Associate Physician in the Massachusetts General Hospital Department of Medicine (Endocrinology) and an Associate Professor of Medicine at Harvard Medical School.
+Markella V. Zanni, MD, is a physician in the Massachusetts Department of Medicine (Endocrinology) and an Associate Professor of Medicine at Harvard Medical School.
 Dr. Zanni’s research examines sex-specific hormonal and immune mechanisms of cardiometabolic risk in special populations, including people aging with HIV.
 She is Principal Investigator of four NIH R01-funded projects and a K24 mentoring grant focused on these themes.
 Dr. Zanni also serves as Vice Chair of the largest international randomized placebo-controlled trial identifying a heart disease prevention strategy among individuals aging with HIV–the REPRIEVE Trial.
 She has published over 100 original articles in journals across disciplines.
 She has been recognized with the Claflin Distinguished Scholar Award from the Massachusetts General Hospital Executive Committee on Research.
 Dr. Zanni sustains a strong commitment to teaching and mentoring.
 She serves as the Director of the Harvard Medical School Clinical Elective in Endocrinology and the Director of Faculty Advancement in the Endocrine Division, both at Massachusetts General Hospital.

 Current Research Studies: